vrchat-community/creator-docs/Docs/docs/worlds/udon/vm-and-assembly/index.md

 * Opcode: 0
 * Parameters: 0

 This opcode does nothing.
-There is generally no reason to use this.
+There is generally no reason to use this, unless you get the `Address aliasing detected:` error.

 ### `PUSH, parameter`